mithilaKaru/GetDetails_Assurity/README.md

  1. Double-click on **ClickmetoConnect_MithilaJmeterLoadGen** remote desktop connection file and you will be navigated to the AWS Windows Load Generator Instance.
  2. The latest code in the GitHub (url given below) has been checked in to the below local repository in the AWS Server: **C:\AssurityGetDetailsPerf\GetDetails_Assurity**
  3. Navigate to the **C:\AssurityGetDetailsPerf\GetDetails_Assurity** location from the command line and execute the below command.
 *C:\AssurityGetDetailsPerf\apache-jmeter-5.5\bin\jmeter -Jthreads=5 -JrampUp=5 -Jduration=60 -n -t Assurity_GetDetails.jmx -l result.jtl*

  4. If you want to change the runtime parameters of the execution please follow the below steps
 	 * To change number of threads , modify value to desired value of Jthreads
 	 * To change ramp up time , modify value to desired value of -JrampUp
 	 * To change duration , modify value to desired value of -Jduration

 5. The result file(results.jtl) and the csv(*Assurity_ResultsDetailsCSV.csv*) file to which the test writes the CategoryID, Name, Path, Promotional IDs and Prices are generated in this location after the execution **C:\AssurityGetDetailsPerf\GetDetails_Assurity**

+6. If you want to change the file location where the csv file is written with categoryId, path, name, proids and prices, please open the Jmeter file and find BeanShell PostProcessor  and replace C:/AssurityGetDetailsPerf/GetDetails_Assurity/Assurity_ResultsDetailsCSV.csv with desired location and file name